Contact Us for a Free Consultation (213) 542-0979

 Now, the person giving the line-up can't know who police believe is the right suspect.

-This is because I've had a lot of cases where witnesses have told me the investigators have put their finger near the witnesses picture or signal somehow that that was the actual perpetrator of the crime.
+This is because I've had a lot of cases where witnesses have told me the investigators have put their finger near the witness's picture or signal somehow that that was the actual perpetrator of the crime.

 If you're innocent of the crime, you want to make sure that your attorney cross-examines the police regarding what procedures they've used in the line-up in order to make the identification.
 I've seen all kinds of inappropriate things done by the police.

-Hedding Law Firm is a criminal defense law firm located in the San Fernando Valley area of Los Angeles County at 16000 Ventura Blvd #1208 Encino, CA 91436.
-Contact us for a free case evaluation at (213) 542-0979.
+Hedding Law Firm is a criminal defense law firm located in the San Fernando Valley area of Los Angeles County, at 16000 Ventura Blvd #1208 Encino, CA 91436.
+Call (213) 542-0979 for a free case evaluation.

 About the Author